NRI Marriage Registration in India | Legal Guide 2026 | Panigrahana

 What is the Apostille and why do NRI couples need it?

 An Apostille is an international authentication stamp that confirms an Indian government document is genuine.
-For Indian marriage certificates to be used in Hague Convention countries (USA, UK, Australia, Canada, most of Europe), the MEA Apostille is required.
+For Indian marriage certificates to be used in Hague Convention countries (USA, UK, Australia, Canada, and most Hague Convention countries), the MEA Apostille is required.
 Without it, foreign governments will not accept the certificate for official purposes.

 Is an Indian marriage certificate valid in the UAE?